Fiat Bravo 198

 With heavy water pump wear, or if the engine is shut off immediately after hard use, the turbocharger can be damaged by insufficient cooling.

-Symptoms: Coolant loss, power loss after motorway driving, oil leakage at turbo - !
-Increased fuel consumption from 60,000 km
+Symptoms: Coolant loss, power loss after motorway driving, oil leakage at turbo - !!
+Exhaust manifold cracking from 80,000 km

 Vehicle Weaknesses